codingMustache/codingMustache/README.md

 ## Joke of the Day

-I got fired from a florist, apparently I took too many leaves.
+Somebody stole my Microsoft Office and they're going to pay - you have my Word.

 ## Daily Trivia

-Which operating system was released first?
+What programming language was GitHub written in?
- 1. Mac OS
+ 1. Ruby
- 2. OS/2
+ 2. Lua
- 3. Linux
+ 3. Python
- 4. Windows
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Mac OS
+  Ruby
 </details>

 ## Home Server Up-Time

-Its been **3 days** since this server shutdown
+Its been **4 days** since this server shutdown